IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

 There are two ethernet connections to be made.
 One for device management through a browser, and one for data movement on the same subnet where the source data resides.

-There are two models of the MDMS device, one supports RJ45 connectivity, the other supports RJ45 and Copper SFP+
+There are two models of the MDMS device, one supports RJ45 only connectivity, the other supports Copper SFP+ and RJ45.

 #### RJ45 Only Connections